Follow These 8 Tips to Maximize Dental Crown Longevity

 1. Foods to Avoid for Dental Crown Longevity

-Avoid biting or chewing on hard foods or objects, such as ice, hard candies, or pens, as they can damage or dislodge your dental crowns.
+Avoid biting or chewing on hard foods or objects, such as ice, candies, or pens, as they can damage or dislodge your dental crowns.
 Additionally, minimize your consumption of sugary foods and beverages that can contribute to tooth decay.

 2. Nutrients Essential for Dental Health